Suboxone Addiction Treatment Programs

 After completing medical detox, the first step in Suboxone addiction treatment is to enter an inpatient recovery program.
-There are a variety of programs and services during these early phases of therapy to help the individual achieve the highest possible level of success.
+There are various programs and services during these early phases of therapy to help individuals achieve the highest possible level of success.

 Intensive Outpatient Program

 Long-term treatment is linked to progress in recovery.
-That’s part of why Lighthouse Recovery Institute provides intensive outpatient treatment to patients who complete Suboxone Residential Drug Rehab or Inpatient (Partial Hospitalization) Drug Rehab Successfully.
-Individuals in this program have flexibility for scheduling around work and other daily responsibilities.
+That’s part of why Lighthouse Recovery Institute provides intensive outpatient treatment to patients who complete Suboxone Residential Drug Rehab or Inpatient (Partial Hospitalization) drug rehab successfully.
+Individuals in this program have the flexibility for scheduling around work and other daily responsibilities.